dxdxdt/rsrca/README.md

 dropping/stuttering, the IIS missing some HTTP requests, GUI becoming sluggish/unresponsive/frozen.

+// **UPDATE**: turns out to be due to kernel bottleneck

 ![alt text](doc/image-4.png)

+// **UPDATE**: I suspect that the sawtooth pattern is from the processes not getting CPU time when the kernel is bottlenecking

-The CPU usage in the image shows an oscillating pattern.
-My guess is: when the context locks up in the cache update, the amount of traffic getting processed drops and shoots back up again when cache gc takes less time to finish.
+The CPU usage in the image shows an ~~oscillating~~ sawtooth pattern.
+My guess
+is: when the context locks up in the cache update, the amount of traffic getting processed drops and shoots back up again when cache gc takes less time to finish.

 I'm sure `rsrca` can be implemented in the kernel space for efficiency to reduce the resource ratio, but I think the POC is feasible enough.

+// **UPDATE**: one core modern CPU can pull a few tens of thousands pps.
+Good enough to take down robust servers.
+ISP fabric routers can't handle that amount of pps, anyways

 ## TODO
 - Be sure to block incoming DNS so that the attacker host won't send back ICMP